helenmurugan/Future-Fuels/README.md

         * The site has been designed with intuitive navigation in mind.
 The navigation menus look the same on every page and each link clearly describes what the page is about.
         * As standard, the logo also acts as a link back to to the home page.
     1. As a First Time Visitor, I want to learn more about alternative fuel options.
-        * The site contains three pages with useful information on the three alternative fuel options for road transport.
+        * The site contains three pages with useful information on three alternative fuel options for road transport.
 The content and styling of the information has been designed to keep the users attention.
     1. As a First Time Visitor, I want to understand where I can find out more information about Future Fuels.
         * Every page contains a footer with navigation links to the relevant social media sites, which open in a new tab.
     1. As a First Time Visitor, I want to understand where I can contact Future Fuels.